bbluechip/bbluechip/README.md

 ## Current Learning Goals: Full stack development

-- 👉 I'm studying at Vistula University CS & IT trainee at Clarusway
+- 👉 I'm studying at Vistula University C.S. & IT trainee at Clarusway
 - 🌃 I'm currently coding at night.
 - 📫 Reach me: [LinkedIn](https://www.linkedin.com/in/orhan-berk-d-2a8a7b238/)
 - 🌎 I’m looking to collaborate on anything